philuttley/prog4aa_lesson1/index.md

 so this introduction to Python is built around a common scientific task:
 **data analysis**.

-In one of the main example data sets, we are studying **inflammation in patients** who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
+We will get to some astronomy-specific examples later on, but in one of the main example data sets in this lesson, we are studying **inflammation in patients** who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
 The data sets are stored in [comma-separated values]({{ page.root }}/reference/#comma-separated-values) (CSV) format: